linode/docs/docs/networking/vpn/create-a-socks5-proxy-server-with-shadowsocks-on-ubuntu-and-centos7/index.md

 ## Open Firewall Port for Shadowsocks Client

-Depending on your preference, you may use either the iptables, UFW, or firewallD (CentOS 7 only) commands to complete this section.
+Depending on your preference, you may use either the iptables, UFW, or firewalld (CentOS 7 only) commands to complete this section.

 Open port `8388` for the Shadowsocks Client: